bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-router-component.md

 That is because, we are *technically* staying on the same page, and merely *pretending* to navigate between different pages by using lots of Javascript.

-However, this would means that we would lose all the benefits of our app being URL-driven, and thus we need a way to overcome this.
+However, this would mean that we would lose all the benefits of our app being URL-driven, and thus we need a way to overcome this.
 Thankfully there are a couple of ways to do so - one which works on all browsers,